navapbc/template-jekyll-uswds/README.md

 bundle exec jekyll serve --livereload
 ```

-You can view the site at `localhost:4000` and LiveReload will automatically reload your browser when files are modified.
+You can view the site at `http://localhost:4000/template-jekyll-uswds/` (or whatever you configure as the `baseurl`) and LiveReload will automatically reload your browser when files are modified.

 ### Compiling USWDS styles and scripts